axptwig/comprehend_lab/README.md

   1. Once your S3 bucket has been successfully created, select the bucket in the table in order to step into the bucket's root directory
   1. Select 'Create Folder' button and create two folders named 'input' and 'output' in the root of the bucket
+  1. Now step into the output folder and create three more folders named, /parquet/, /text/, and /sentiment/.
+  1. Once created, return back to the root directory of your s3 bucket.
-  1. Once created, select the 'input' folder and step into this directory.
+  1. Now select the 'input' folder and step into this directory.
   1. Upload the email_dump folder containing the email data which we unzipped earlier by dragging and dropping the folder from finder or windows explorer into the browser window.
   1. Select Upload and wait for the files to appear in the bucket.
   1. Congrats, you have now completed the first section of this lab!
 Move on to configure the ETL process and sentiment analysis jobs.